Yasasri16/Android/Android App Reverse Engineering/Exercise 3.md

 This execution occurs with the system user's privileges, second only to root.

-🧪 Exploitation Proof-of-Concept
-An attacker app could exploit this by sending a broadcast intent as shown below:
+An attacker or an app could exploit this by sending a broadcast intent as shown below:

 ```java
 Intent intent = new Intent("android.intent.action.AdupsFota.operReceiver");